Key points of infertility treatments

 - Fertility preservation treatments can also assist individuals or couples in preparing for pregnancy in the future through sperm, egg or embryo freezing and storage.

-- Envita Fertility Center offers high-tech treatment options in our state-of-the-art facility, plus a caring, dedicated team that educates and cares for patients at every step of the treatment journey.
+- Ember Fertility Center offers high-tech treatment options in our state-of-the-art facility, plus a caring, dedicated team that educates and cares for patients at every step of the treatment journey.

 What is infertility treatment?

 Infertility treatments are medical procedures and techniques that seek to correct or overcome conditions causing infertility in men, women or both.
-These treatment options range from medications for hormone imbalances and ovary stimulation to simple procedures like IUI to more complex assisted reproductive technologies such as IVF or laparoscopy (fertility surgery).
+These treatment options range from medications for hormone imbalances and ovary stimulation to simple procedures like intrauterine insemination (IUI) to more complex assisted reproductive technologies such as IVF or laparoscopy (fertility surgery).

 Other fertility services

 In conjunction with standard fertility treatments, patients may also need third-party assisted reproduction services, such as using sperm donation, egg donation or a gestational carrier (surrogacy).
 These are typically required by our LGBTQ+ patients or individual patients, and may also be recommended for heterosexual couples facing more difficult infertility challenges, such as advanced age or genetic concerns.